Hungarian Haluski gives you so many textures in one dish. It's a really comforting, affordable dinner.

 - Add chopped cabbage and continue cooking for another 5 mins.

 - For spaetzel, bring a large pot of water to a boil.
-Mix together eggs, flour, salt and milk.
+Mix together eggs, flour, and salt.

 - Add spaetzle noodles and remaining butter to cabbage mixture, add salt and pepper to taste and toss.
 Serve hot!